 Features and benefits

-Nearly 60 percent of companies with more than five employees use an external payroll company, according to the National Small Business Association1.
+More than half of small firms with five or more employees pay an outside firm to prepare their payroll, according to the National Small Business Association1.
 Discover how ADP’s payroll software can help you improve your business operations.

 Processing payroll online is simple with ADP.
 Our payroll systems automate labor intensive tasks, such as: